samvlu/SwiftExtensions/UIColorHex/README.md

 # UIColorHex
-Use hexidecmal values with UIColor
+Use hexidecmal values with UIColor — Updated for Swift 2.0

 ### Install & Usage
 1. drag and drop "UIColorHex.swift" into project folder